Arm Chair Crafts

 Worked in a slightly stretchy yarn, this cowl hugs the neck gently without feeling tight, making it perfect for everyday wear, layering over jackets, or keeping cozy on crisp days.

-Even though it uses two stitches, the repeating pattern is simple and relaxing, making it accessible for beginners while still appealing to experienced crocheters looking for a quick, satisfying project.
+Even though it uses simple stitches, the repeating pattern is simple and relaxing, making it accessible for beginners while still appealing to experienced crocheters looking for a quick, satisfying project.

 Margo is also highly customizable.
 You can choose soft, neutral yarns for a versatile wardrobe staple or vibrant, bold colors for a statement accessory.